TIME: Temporally Intelligent Meta-reasoning Engine for Context-Triggered Explicit Reasoning: Limitations

+A fuller benchmark effort would substantially expand \textsc{Time}Bench itself: more scenarios, more variations within each category, evaluation across multiple model families, and a more robust judging protocol using multiple independent judge models rather than a single evaluator.
+Such a study could also analyze inter-judge agreement explicitly, for example with Cohen's $\kappa$, and better separate benchmark noise from model error.
+We do not report such analyses here.

+Our experiments are conducted in English, and we do not investigate multilingual behavior, safety, bias, or fairness effects of the new reasoning policy.
 Finally, \textsc{Time} addresses only one dimension of model behavior, namely when and how explicit reasoning is surfaced in response to contextual cues.
-It does not provide mechanistic interpretability, and it does not constrain or verify the internal computation that leads to the traces.
-It should be viewed as a step toward more auditable models, not as a complete solution to transparency or accountability in high stakes deployments.
+It does not provide mechanistic interpretability, and should therefore be viewed as a step toward more auditable reasoning behavior rather than a complete solution to transparency or accountability in high-stakes deployments.